amnh-sciviz/amnh-sciviz.github.io/_projects/tree_of_life.md

 ## Tree of Life tablet (prototype)
 In this version, we focused on insects and their place in the evolutionary tree of life.
-The <a href="https://natalia-rodriguez.github.io/tol/Insect-Newick/" target="_blank">prototype</a> was user-tested and evaluated as part of a content-planning exercise for the Museum's insectarium and butterfly viviarium, new exhibition spaces being developed for the <a href="https://www.amnh.org/about/gilder-center" target="_blank">Gilder Center for Science, Education and Innovation</a>.
+The prototype was user-tested and evaluated as part of a content-planning exercise for the Museum's insectarium and butterfly viviarium, new exhibition spaces being developed for the <a href="https://www.amnh.org/about/gilder-center" target="_blank">Gilder Center for Science, Education and Innovation</a>.
+(Play the prototype game <a href="https://natalia-rodriguez.github.io/tol/Insect-Newick/" target="_blank">here</a>.)

 ![Tree of Life game screenshots](/assets/img/ToL-insects1.png)